Log in

 Upon moving to Amelia island in 2002, Sandra Baker-Hinton, called Fort Clinch State Park to volunteer for work with Sea Turtles.
 Besides opening her art studio, working as a volunteer with Sea Turtles was her most important goal.
 Since then she has served as a Sea Turtle Volunteer each year and more recently on the Board of the Friends of Fort Clinch as Membership Chairman.

 She enjoys all kinds of creative directions with her painting and glass work and has expanded her involvement with nature in not only working with the Sea Turtles and growing and providing habitat for native butterflies which she raises indoors for release into the wild.
 She also developed an interesting in fostering orphaned baby squirrels and other local wildlife, which she also raises for release often taking them to work in her studio.
 Lately she has become involved with a Horseshoe Crab monitoring program sponsored by FWC and the University of Florida.
+Sandra has served as a FOFC board member for 8 years.

 Robby Hair

-Robby was born and raised in the low country of South Carolina an avid outdoorsman and an accomplished football player.
-He attended the Citadel – the Military College of South Carolina, on a football scholarship.
-After graduation Robby came to Fernandina Beach in 1986 as one of the initial teams to set up the Lockheed Martin D5 missile program at Kings Bay Naval Submarine Base.
 Upon retirement in 2018 and after 32 years as a manager in buildings with no windows, he vowed to only volunteer in the beautiful outdoors of northeast Florida.
 Robby has been a permitted volunteer for the Amelia Island Sea Turtle Watch for 4 years.
 He is also a member of the Fort Clinch Wednesday Road crew, where he enjoys not only the work of keeping the fort trimmed and healthy, but the wonderful camaraderie.
-On Saturday’s Robby and his wife Sherri lead the nature walks at Willow Pond and enjoy sharing the natural beauty and history of the park with the many visitors and children’s groups.

 Deb Kienle

-Deb has been a full-time resident of Amelia Island for the last 2 years.
+Deb has been a full-time resident of Amelia Island for the last 4 years.
 She has been a dedicated spouse and mother to her family as they moved through 15 homes throughout six states and 4 countries.
 She volunteered extensively in support of her daughters’ schools through fundraising, grant writing, and teaching.
 She also taught English in rural South Korea.
 Professionally, Deb worked for 10 years in the auto industry as a manufacturing Quality Engineer.
 She holds a BS in Material Science Engineering and an MBA in Finance.
-She is an outdoors enthusiast, walking daily on the beach at sunrise, and has now caught the pickle ball “bug”, frequently visiting the courts at Central Park.

 Dustin Nemati

 Attorney Dustin Nemati is a native of Orange Park and practices in Duval, Clay, Nassau, Baker, St. Johns, Flagler, Volusia, Alachua, Orange, Putnam and Seminole Counties.
 He is a graduate of the University of Florida and the Florida Coastal School of Law.
+Dustin has served as a board member since 2019.

 Dustin previously served as an Assistant State Attorney Prosecutor with the State Attorney’s Office for the Fourth Judicial Circuit in Jacksonville, Florida.
 During his time as a prosecutor, he handled thousands of hearings and gained invaluable trial experience through numerous jury trials.
 He has trained and mentored new prosecutors and has also lectured and served as a mock trial judge for aspiring attorneys.
 Mr. Nemati is committed to securing positive results for local residents in need of proven legal representation.